City of Corona

 - A. Pick the method that is the most convenient for you:

-- Online – Save time when you pay online with iLink.
+- Online – Save time when you pay online.

 - In Person – Visit our Customer Care counter located on the first floor at City Hall.
 City Hall is located at 400 S. Vicentia Avenue.

 - Drop Off Box – A drop box is located at City Hall, at 400 S. Vicentia Avenue.
-All payments received by 5:00 p.m. are posted to your account the same business day.
+Payments received by 5:00 p.m. are posted to your account the same business day.
 Payments received after 5:00 p.m. are posted the next business day.

 - Western Union Centers – Pay your bill at any of the 44,000 Western Credit Union Agent locations.
 To find the location nearest you, visit locations.westernunion.com and enter your zip code.
 A payment transaction fee will apply.